All Episodes

 It's just two kidnapped soldiers.

-Israel's out-of-proportion response is guess what, folks?
+Israel's out-of-proportion response is, guess what?

-Yeah, it's creating new terrorists.
+Well, it's creating new terrorists.

-Just like uh our trip into Iraq uh is said to have been creating new terrorists, and it's a drive-by media to Democrats who say that.
+Just like our trip into Iraq is said to have been creating new terrorists.

-Now the same thing is being said about Israel, which in this case is acting in self defense.
+Now, the same thing is being said about Israel, which in this case is acting in self-defense.

 Israel's making them mad by defending themselves.